armmah/vulkan_engine/README.md

 - Resources/Serialized scene data with meshes and textures (step 6),
 - Resources/Library spv shaders (step 6).

-The above steps are automated by step 6.
+The above actions are automated by build step 6.

 Note that on the 5th step, the shaders are compiled as well via the batch file "Shaders/compileAllSource.bat".
 The repository also contains the default shaders so this step is not strictly necessary and you could create the cmake project with the ENABLE_AUTO_COMPILE_SHADERS option disabled.